Adaptive Redundancy Management for Durable P2P Backup: Redundancy Management

 \begin{definition} The time window $t$ is defined as $t=w+TTR$, where $w$ accounts for failure detection delays and $TTR$ is the time required to download a number of fragments sufficient to recover the original data. \end{definition}

-As discussed in Sec.~\ref{sec:motivations}, $w$ depends on whether the maintenance is executed by the data owner or is delegated, and can be thought of a parameter of our scheme.
+As discussed in Section~\ref{sec:motivations}, $w$ depends on whether the maintenance is executed by the data owner or is delegated, and can be thought of a parameter of our scheme.

-A peer with $n$ fragments on remote peers could lose its data if more than $n - k$ of them would get lost as well within the time window $t$.
-Let the data redundancy required to avoid this event be $r=n/k$.
-Now, let us assume peer deaths to be memoryless events, with constant probability for any peer and at any time.
-Then peer lifetimes are exponentially distributed stochastic variables with a parametric average $\tau$.
+The goal of our redundancy management mechanism is to determine the data redundancy that achieves a target data durability: we proceed as follows.
+A peer with $n$ fragments placed on remote peers could lose its data if more than $n - k$ of them would get lost as well within the time window $t$.
+The data redundancy required to avoid this event is $r=n/k$.

+Peer deaths can be determined by disks and host crashes, or by human events such as users uninstalling the application and leaving the network.
+Disk drives in practical settings have a lifetime of several years on average~\cite{fast07}; in the evaluation section, we will evaluate our strategies in challenging sitiations where peer lifetime ranges between a few months and a few years.
+Let us assume peer deaths to be memoryless events, with constant probability for any peer and at any time.
+Peer lifetimes are exponentially distributed stochastic variables with a parametric average $\tau$.
 Hence, the probability for a peer to be alive after a time $t$ is $ e^{-t/\tau}$.
-Assuming death events are independent, data durability is $d = \sum_{i=k}^{n}{n \choose i} \left( e^{-t/\tau}\right)^{i}\left(1 - e^{-t/\tau}\right)^{n-i}.$
+Assuming death events are independent, data durability writes as:

-The value of $d$ depends on $t$ which, in turn, is a function of TTR.
-We thus propose to use the following heuristic to \textit{estimate} the TTR of a generic peer $p_0$.
-In case of a crash, we assume $p_0$ to remain online during the whole restore process.
-Therefore, assuming no network bottlenecks, $p_0$'s TTR can be either bounded by the download bandwidth $D_0$ of peer $p_0$, or the upload rate of remote peers holding $p_0$'s data.
-Let us focus on the second case: we define the \emph{expected upload rate} $\mu_i$ of a generic remote peer $p_i$ holding a backup fragment of $p_0$ as the product of the availability of peer $p_i$ and its upload bandwidth, that is $\mu_i=u_i a_i$.
+Equation~\ref{eq:durability} depends on $t$ which, in turn, is a function of TTR.
+However, peers cannot readily compute their TTR, as this quantity depends on the characteristics of remote peers hosting their fragments.
+We thus propose to use the following heuristic as a method to \textit{estimate} the TTR.
+Suppose peer $p_0$ is computing an estimate of its TTR.
+In the event of a crash, we assume $p_0$ to remain online during the whole restore process.
+In such a case, assuming no network bottlenecks, its TTR can be bounded for two reasons: \begin{enumerate} \item the download bandwidth $D_0$ of peer $p_0$ is the bottleneck; \item the upload rate of remote peers holding $p_0$'s data is the bottleneck. \end{enumerate} Let us focus on the second case: we define the \emph{expected upload rate} $\mu_i$ of a generic remote peer $p_i$ holding a backup fragment of $p_0$ as the product of the availability of peer $p_i$ and its upload bandwidth, that is $\mu_i=u_i a_i$.

 Peer $p_0$ needs to download at least $k$ fragments to fully recover a backup object.
 Let us assume these $k$ fragments are served by the $k$ remote peers with the highest expected upload rate $\mu_i$.
 In this case, the ``bottleneck'' is the $k$-th peer with the lowest expected upload rate $\mu_k$.
-Then, an estimation of TTR, that we label $eTTR$, can be obtained as follows:
+Then, an estimation of TTR, that we label \emph{eTTR}, can be obtained as follows: